ali64x/HackingStuff/README.md

 <h3>Run :</h3>
 open the newly installed folder or use cd command to navigate to it ,then type : <strong>python3 findxss.py</strong>
 <br>
-Follow the instruction provided there and good luck 🙂
+Follow the instructions provided there and good luck 🙂